 Action: Staff requests that the TTC/PAC recommend the Policy Board authorize the executive director to enter a contract with Kimley-Horn for the Fresno-Clovis Metropolitan Area Managed Lane Study for an amount not to exceed \$200,000.

-- Pankaj Joshi (FCOG) reported on the Lane Study Consultant Selection. - After an opportunity for public comment, Mr. Henderson (Kingsburg) motioned, and Mr. Santillan (Selma) seconded to approve the item as presented.
+- Pankaj Joshi (FCOG) presented on the item; discussion ensued. - After an opportunity for public comment, Mayor Martinez (Mendota) moved, and Mayor Leon (Huron) seconded to approve the action.